 I still recall the first time I had beef liver a few years ago.
 Although I’ve never had anabolic steroids, I imagine what I felt was similar.
 I had this surge of strength and felt amazing.
 However, by the 10th time I had liver, it was no different than an apple.

 As an investment gets close to or hits its true value, the less return we can expect to receive.
 This leads us to our next investment idea.

-Remember in investing as a security gets closer to true value, the risks increase.
+Remember in investing as a security gets closer to its true value, the risks increase.
 The reason for this is it is no longer undervalued.
 The gains you got early on when the asset was undervalued are now gone.
 This is the time to re-balance your portfolio.
-A fast food junkie that switched to a vegetarian diet might start adding some seafood or meat into the diet a few meals a week.
-A low carb Paleo person might start adding white rice and fermented dairy.
+A fast-food junkie that switched to a vegetarian diet might start adding some seafood or meat into the diet a few meals a week.
+A low-carb Paleo person might start adding white rice and fermented dairy.
 In each case, you are diversifying your nutritional portfolio.

 But what if your new portfolio of food isn’t working as well?
 That brings us to our next investing idea.

 A stop-loss order is an investment term.
 The definition from Investopedia:

 An order placed with a broker to sell a security when it reaches a certain price.
 A stop-loss order is designed to limit an investor’s loss on a security position.